JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 The so called, [vibe coding](https://jalcocert.github.io/JAlcocerT/vide-coding/).

-With too many options: Repliit lovable windsurf cursor...
+With too many options: Repliit lovable windsurf cursor bolt...

 > *El relato mata al dato* - Thats also true when looking for new project opportunities